hapax/hapax.github.io/assets/chandra.md

 The second rule is the *Pauli exclusion principle*.
-This holds for electrons, and in fact, a much larger class of particles called *fermions*, which includes protons and neutrons.
+This holds for electrons, and in fact, a much larger class of particles called *fermions*, which includes protons, neutrons, and all the other particles that make matter.
 Our model describes a gas of fermions, or *Fermi gas* for short.
 The final rule --- particles are as stingy as possible --- means the gas is at *zero temperature*.